Indigenous Success Strategy

 Our response to the Truth and Reconciliation Commission of Canada's Calls to Action continues through our ongoing emphasis on improving education and attainment levels and success rates of Indigenous learners.
 Developing culturally appropriate curricula, including the teaching of Indigenous languages, as well as offering a range of programming, services and research opportunities that promote Indigenous ways of knowing and reconciliation remain a priority.

-Recently, Conestoga has begun development of an Indigenous Strategic Plan.
+Recently, Conestoga has begun development of an Indigenous Success Strategy.
 While we work with our community to develop our multi-year framework, we continue to focus on Indigenous initiatives in the areas of research, curriculum development, recruitment of Indigenous-identifying students and employees, employee education, creating welcoming spaces, and embedding the work of reconciliation into our organizational plans.

 At Conestoga College, we would like to acknowledge that in Kitchener, Waterloo, Cambridge and Brantford we are located on the Haldimand Tract, land promised to the Haudenosaunee people of Six Nations, which includes six miles on either side of the Grand River.
 This is the traditional territory of the Anishinaabe, Haudenosaunee, and Neutral peoples.
 To recognize the land is an expression of gratitude and appreciation to those whose territory we reside on, and a way of honouring the Indigenous people who have been living and working on the land for thousands of years.

-Meaning of and how to create a land acknowledgement
+Meaning of and how to create a territorial acknowledgement

 To recognize the land is an expression of gratitude and appreciation to those whose territory we reside on, and a way of honouring the Indigenous peoples who have been living and working on it for thousands of years.
 It is important to understand the long-standing history that has brought us to reside on the land, and to seek to understand our place within that history.